 Titanic Museum Pigeon Forge: Attractions, Tickets, Prices

 Did you know the Titanic Museum in Pigeon Forge cost $25 million to build?
-The 2-hours self-guided tour is worth the price for the tickets as you get to be a part of the original Titanic components.
+The 2-hour self-guided tour is worth the ticket price as you get to be a part of the Titanic story and see hundreds of artifacts.

-Titanic Museum in Pigeon Forge is part of two Titanic-themed museums that celebrates the lives and artifacts from the crush of the original Titanic.
-The other Titanic Museum attraction is located in Branson, Missouri, at 3235 76 County Boulevard and Highway 165.
+Titanic Museum in Pigeon Forge is part of two Titanic-themed museums that celebrate the lives and artifacts connected to the sinking of the original Titanic.
+The other Titanic Museum attraction is located in Branson, Missouri, at 3235 76 Country Boulevard and Highway 165.

 Titanic Museum Pigeon Forge

-The RMS Titanic sunk in the North Atlantic Ocean on April 15, 1912.
-The White Star Line-operated ship hit an iceberg during the voyage, resulting in more than 1,500 passengers of its 2,208 voyagers.
-The Ship was the largest at the time, making the crush a public story that never died till today.
+The RMS Titanic sank in the North Atlantic Ocean on April 15, 1912.
+The White Star Line-operated ship hit an iceberg during its maiden voyage, resulting in the deaths of more than 1,500 of the roughly 2,200 passengers and crew aboard.
+The ship was the largest passenger ship in service at the time, making the disaster a public story that still fascinates people today.

-Movies have been made about the crush like the 1997 Titanic directed by James Cameron, 1964 The Unsinkable Molly Brown movie by Charles Walters, and 1980 Raise the Titanic by Jerry Jameson.
-A lot of replicas have been made over the years to resemble the original design.
-The latest is the 2016 Wuchang Shipbuilding Industry Group replica that will be put in a resort.
+Movies have been made about the disaster or its well-known passengers like the 1997 Titanic directed by James Cameron, 1964 The Unsinkable Molly Brown movie by Charles Walters, and 1980 Raise the Titanic by Jerry Jameson.
+A lot of replicas and replica projects have been made or announced over the years to resemble the original design.

 However, the main attraction that was inspired by the RMS Titanic tragedy is the Titanic Museum attractions in Pigeon Forge and Branson, Missouri.
 Titanic Museum Pigeon Forge is the largest permanent Titanic Museum attraction that brings you a titanic experience with several attractions.